How to Fix a Noisy Garage Door

 The last thing you want is your garage door to be a nuisance to anyone.
 Its purpose is to provide shelter and protection for your family, vehicle and other assets.
 When you notice your garage door making noise, you’ll want to get to the bottom of the problem to see what’s causing the unbearable racket before it worsens.
-Though you may not be able to fix some parts yourself because of the possible risk of injury, you can always contact a garage door contractor to assist.
-If you notice anything preventing your normal door movements then it’s best to call to professional to diagnose the issue.

 This article will highlight a few causes of a noisy garage door and what you can do to fix it.
 Keep in mind that many of these issues can be prevented or addressed through regular maintenance checks.
-No matter how old or new your garage door is, it’s never too late or too soon to get a tune-up from a professional.
+No matter how old or new your garage door is, it’s never too late or too soon to get a tuneup from a professional.

 - Tracks: The tracks are vital to the garage door’s mobility.
 You shouldn’t lubricate them directly, though they will likely come into contact with lubrication used for steel rollers.
 Wiping the tracks with a clean cloth to remove dust and dirt will create optimal conditions for the rollers to glide soundlessly.
-If you are going to lubricate the tracks be sure to avoid common household spray lubricants like WD40 and use a proper garage door lubricant to avoid any residue.
+If you are going to lubricate the tracks, be sure to avoid common household spray lubricants like WD-40 and use a proper garage door lubricant to avoid any residue.

 - Rollers: Garage door rollers fit into the tracks and ensure the door moves smoothly.
 There are two types of rollers available — steel and nylon.
 The advantage of nylon rollers is that they are lighter than steel and, therefore, quieter.
-The drawback is that you can’t lubricate them as you would do with steel rollers.
+The drawback is that you can’t lubricate them as you would with steel rollers.
 If your garage door has steel rollers, occasionally apply a small amount of grease to reduce unwanted noise.

 - Springs: Torsion springs are above a garage door, while extension springs are on the sides.
 You don’t necessarily have to lubricate both types of springs, but you can apply a thin layer of grease on the coils to keep them flexible.
 The better oiled they are, the less noise the springs will produce.

 - Bearing plates: Bearing plates at the end of torsion spring shafts require lubrication to support the spring system and help reduce friction and subsequent noise.
+Wipe the bearing plates clean before spraying an appropriate lubricant.
+Spray the product directly onto the bearing where the shaft passes through the plate.
+Ensure distribution by opening and closing the door a few times.

 - Hinges: Hinges are especially susceptible to wear and tear and need more lubrication than other parts.
 Well-oiled hinges ensure smooth, silent operation.
+Always inspect your hinges for excessive wear or damage before applying lubricant.
+Wipe off any dirt or old lubricant before adding a new layer.
+Spray a small amount onto the pivot points of each hinge.

 - Locking mechanism: Though the locking mechanism is not part of the garage door’s mechanical structure, you can also lubricate it to reduce noise levels when opening and closing it.
+Find the handle, latch or keyhole mechanism of your door.
+Remove any debris or buildup before applying a lubricant.
+For keyholes, spray a small amount of lubricant inside the straw.
+For latches, spray moving parts and work the mechanism back and forth to ensure distribution.

 If you can no longer maintain any of the parts listed above with regular greasing, it may be time to replace them.
 Worn components like rollers, springs and tracks all increase noise levels when they start squeaking and screeching.